aseradyn/flagon-with-a-dragon/pages/food/recipes/SpicedBeefStew.md

 # Spiced Beef Stew

-Tender, moist, and loaded with flavor, this is my favorite way to braise beef.

 This is another one based on Zaynab Issa's 'Third Culture Cooking' book, her Spiced Short Ribs with Potatoes recipe

 ## Ingredients